neuralabc/mvcomp/docs/FirstLevel/index.rst

     print(result)

 Here, `feature_in_dir` is the path to the directory containing the MRI feature maps of all subjects and `model_dir` is the path to the directory containing the reference maps (to which each subject will be compared).
 You will also need to provide a mask to which you can apply a threshold using `mask_threshold`.
 To implement the leave-one-subject-out approach so that the subject under evaluation is excluded from D2 calculation, set `exclude_comp_from_mean_cov` to True.
 In this case, `model_dir` is not needed.
-You will obtain a D2 matrix of size number of voxels x number of subjects.
+The output `result` is a dictionary containing a D2 matrix (`all_dist`) of size number of voxels x number of subjects.

 The data must be organized as such: